milvus-io/milvus-sdk-cpp/DEVELOPMENT.md

 - `make st` under the top source directory
 - `make system-test` under the CMake build directory

-The acceptance/system tests will startup container by docker, and using jq to capture the output from docker inspect, so you need to install docker and jq tools for running them.
+The acceptance/system tests will start a Milvus container via Docker automatically.
+You need Docker installed and the Python Docker SDK (`pip install docker`) for running them.

 ## Try the examples